bitlogist/webity/README.md

 const router = new Router(app)
 ```

+## Structure

+Always place an `index.html` file in your folders. **Never** place an HTML file in your *static* express folder.
+This is an example that follows the recommended folder structure.

+- public/
+  - style.css
+  - script.js
+- views/
+  - about/
+    - index.html
+  - index.html
+  - page.html
+  - meta.html
+- index.js

 ## Overview

 The Webity SSR engine supports pure HTML.
 There is no need to use other file extensions or syntax highlighters!